 A person seeking to dissolve their marriage can file for a fault or a no-fault separation.
 When filing for fault divorce, a spouse must cite inappropriate marital conduct, which can encompass abandonment, cruelty, and many other factors.
 In fault divorces, there is often a specific issue, like adultery, that people file their cases under.

 Though it may be simpler to agree to cite irreconcilable differences in a no-fault divorce, an individual may want to prove their spouse’s misconduct in court.
+However, they should do so with the help of a skilled divorce attorney.
 If you feel that you have been wronged by your spouse and you have decided to dissolve your marriage, a Chattanooga fault divorce lawyer could help.

 State law lists many acceptable reasons that can be cited in a fault divorce.
 For example, in Chattanooga, intentionally marrying another spouse without divorcing their first spouse can be grounds for a fault divorce, as well as committing adultery.
 Some of the most common faults that can warrant a divorce include:

 Willful or malicious desertion or the absence of either party without reasonable cause for one whole year can be cited in a fault divorce.
 If one of the parties has resided in Tennessee for at least two years, they could file for divorce on those grounds.
 Alternatively, they could file under desertion if they have been absent for just one year.

 If someone is cruel or inhumane to their spouse, it would be appropriate to file the divorce case under inappropriate marital conduct.
 For behavior to be cruel or inhumane, a person’s actions toward their spouse would have to make cohabitation unsafe and improper, which can also be cited in the pleadings as inappropriate marital conduct.